wp-cli/handbook/implementation-details.md

 WP_CLI::get_runner()->start();
 ```

-WP-CLI includes a good amount of setup code prior to calling `wp-settings.php`, which is different than a web request in a couple of notable ways:
+WP-CLI includes a good amount of setup code prior to calling `wp-settings.php`.
+Its bootstrapping process is different than a web request in a couple of notable ways.

+### `wp-config.php` is parsed, and then executed

-* Rather than calling `wp-config.php` directly, WP-CLI gets the contents of `wp-config.php`, parses out the `require_once ABSPATH . 'wp-settings.php';` statement, and loads the constants into scope with `eval()`.
+Rather than calling `wp-config.php` directly, WP-CLI gets the contents of `wp-config.php`, parses out the `require_once ABSPATH . 'wp-settings.php';` statement, and loads the constants into scope with `eval()`.

+### WordPress is loaded inside of a function

-* WP-CLI loads WordPress with the `WP_CLI::get_runner()->load_wordpress()` method, meaning WordPress plugins and themes aren't loaded in global scope.
+WP-CLI loads WordPress with the `WP_CLI::get_runner()->load_wordpress()` method, meaning WordPress plugins and themes aren't loaded in global scope.
 Any global variables used in plugins or themes need to be explicitly globalized.
+See [#2089](https://github.com/wp-cli/wp-cli/issues/2089) for the history of this decision.

 Once `WP_CLI::get_runner()->load_wordpress()` calls `wp-settings.php`, WordPress handles the rest of the bootstrap process.

-### Command Help Text
+## Command Help Text

 The `wp help <command>` has been through several incarnations.